jackhenryyy/ShelfSelector-For-the-app-store/replit.md

   - Simplified sort dropdown to flat, square design with only essential three sorting options
 - July 18, 2025.
 Fixed Spotify widget "Add to Queue" functionality:
   - Corrected API call in CompactNowPlayingWidget to pass albumId directly instead of as object
+  - Fixed API request format in useQueueAlbums hook to match current apiRequest function signature
+  - Updated both addToQueue and removeFromQueue mutations to use proper request format
-  - Add to Queue button now works properly on deployed version
+  - Add to Queue button now works properly on deployed version with proper API calls
-  - Fixed parameter mismatch between widget implementation and useQueueAlbums hook
 - July 18, 2025.
 Enhanced shared page functionality and improved review indicators:
   - Added read-only review popups to shared no-skips pages with same functionality as main page
   - Updated review indicators from 📝 emoji to black square with white notebook icon for consistent design